MikeKorte12/n8n-nodes-campingcare-custom-nodes/README.md

 **Issue**: "Invalid API Key" error

-- **Solution**: Verify your API key in the Camping Care dashboard and update it in n8n credentials
+- **Solution**: Verify your API key in the Starfish dashboard and update it in n8n credentials

 **Issue**: Webhook not receiving events

 - **Solution**:
   - Check that the workflow is activated
-  - Verify the webhook exists in Camping Care dashboard
+  - Verify the webhook exists in Starfish dashboard
   - Ensure n8n is accessible from the internet (for webhooks)

 **Issue**: Date format errors in reservations